Pavan-Arani/Parkinson-s-Detect/README.md

 ## What's the Goal

 A low-cost, and accessible tool to support pre-clinical screening.

-A voice-based machine learning tool built to assist in the early detection of Parkinson’s Disease by analyzing subtle vocal biomarkers.
+This voice-based machine learning tool built to assist in the early detection of Parkinson’s Disease by analyzing subtle vocal biomarkers.
 Designed as a semester-long project by a team of 6, the system decodes subtle vocal disturbances spotted in early diagnosis.

 ## How does it work